-Website Maintenance Checklist – 10 Things To Do
+Website Maintenance Checklist – 10 Things To Do Weekly

 Remember: Check how the website looks on a mobile view – use this FREE Google Tool.

 What do I need to do weekly to ensure my website is effective?

 Just like having a bricks and mortar shop you will need to maintain your website and its content, to ensure that it works well, performs well and delivers results.
 Do measure your progress towards your targets.
-Aim for top of page 1 in organic search for your key words or terms.
-This can take time, but with continuous momentum you will get there.
-Put in your diary to review your website performance every month or ideally every week.
-If someone else is doing all the work on the list, ask to see the results of that investment, get a report and plan how to make improvements.
+Also, aim for top of page 1 in organic search for your key words or key terms.
+Check this using an Incognito Window.

 This does take time, but with continuous momentum you will get there.
 As a result, we recommend that every month or ideally every week, you put a note in your diary to review your website performance.
 If someone else is doing all the work on the list, ask to see the results of that investment, get a regular monthly report and plan how to make improvements.

 In the current post covid climate, the website is your window to the world.
 Consequently, people will be visiting your website in higher numbers now.
 Or they should be doing so.
 Otherwise they will be visiting somebody else in higher numbers.
 If your website is not working smoothly, these visitors will go elsewhere.

 Obviously, the website reflects on you as a business.

 Is it fast?